aherbert/gdsc-smlm/docs/results_plugins.rst

      - Description

    * - Reset global rotation
-     - Resets the rotation (but not the translation or zoom)
+     - Resets the rotation (but not the translation or zoom).

    * - Reset global translation
-     - Resets the translation (but not the rotation or zoom)
+     - Resets the translation (but not the rotation or zoom).

    * - Reset global zoom
-     - Resets the zoom (but not the rotation or translation)
+     - Resets the zoom (but not the rotation or translation).

    * - Reset all transformations
      - Resets the view and any transformations that have been applied to results objects.